Young Parents HiSET Program (YPP) DTA

 - Programs provide homeless teen families with safe housing and services to promote progress toward independent living.

-- Must be eligible for TAFDC (120 days from due date or parenting & low income).
+- Must be eligible for TAFDC (at any stage of pregnancy or parenting & low income).

 - Pregnant and parenting females 13-19 years old can enroll and can stay until they are 20 with the possibility for approved extensions in stay.